myfriendsloveme/myfriendsloveme.github.io/index.md

 >
 > I was alone, this past weekend
 >
-> I lost my miind this past weeekend
+> I lost my mind this past weekend
 >
 > so give me that hitter on Monday.

 I don't know.
 It sucks.
-But I don't know what eles I should be doing.
+But I don't know what else I should be doing.

 ## March 27, 2019
 ### Mental Pain: 1 Physical Pain: 0